Board of Directors 2013-2015

 Office & Events Manager

 Office & Events Manager Heather Hernandez is a graduate of Florida State University.
 She graduated with a bachelor’s degree in Political Science and a minor in International Affairs.
 She hopes to attend graduate school for Political Science in the near future.
-In her off-time she enjoys spending time with her dog, reading, and knitting.
+In her off-time she enjoys spending time with her dog, reading, knitting, and traveling.

 Communications & Development Manager